Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 >
 > The cards for June show peony flowers.
 There is one <span lang="ja-Latn">tane</span> card, one blue/purple <span lang="ja-Latn">tanzaku</span> card, and two <span lang="ja-Latn">kasu</span> cards.

-The sixth month is represented by the tree peony (<span lang="ja">牡丹</span>
+The sixth month is represented by the tree peony (<span lang="ja">牡丹</span> <Pronounce pronouncer="ryomasakamoto" lang="ja-Latn" file="pronunciation_ja_牡丹.mp3">botan</Pronounce>).
-{%pronounce pronouncer="ryomasakamoto" word="botan" lang="ja-Latn"
-file="pronunciation_ja_牡丹.mp3" %}).
 The peony was a much later introduction to Japan than the plants shown on the other cards, being brought over from China in the 8th century.[@FlowersAndGardensOfJapan p.
 159]

 The flower was considered to be almost too bold for poetry, and those poems which do exist usually mention its striking colour, size, or Chinese origins.